PeterV989/fibaro/quickApp/Nest/README.md

 ### Authentication - projectId problem

-In the console log, you have this kind of log (you have to wait 2*frequency because each authentication step is made one loop).
+In the console log, you have this kind of log (you have to wait 2*frequency because each authentication step is made during one loop).

 ```bash
 [23.01.2023] [14:06:26] [ERROR] [QUICKAPP245]: getAccessToken() status is 400: { "error